 No, you do not need to live in Harrow to apply for a place at the school.
 If there are more applications than spaces, 50% will be allocated on the basis of faith and 50% with no reference to faith.
 For more information on how places will be allocated, please see our admissions policy: www.hujjatprimary.org/admissions

-Will the school provide wraparound care for working parents?
+Does the school provide wraparound care for working parents?

 Yes, wraparound care will be available for parents who require it, before and after school.
 The specific details on the provider and timings will be agreed over the coming months.

-Which subjects will you be teaching?
+Which subjects are you teaching?

-Will you teach RSE (Relationship & Sex Education)?
+Do you teach RSE (Relationship & Sex Education)?

-Faith designated Free Schools have additional freedoms around the teaching of Religious Education, PSHCE (Personal, Social, Health, Citizenship and Economic) Education, and RSE.
+Faith designated Free Schools have additional freedoms around the teaching of Religious Education, PSHCE (Personal, Social, Health, Citizenship and Economic education), and RSE.
 The faith lead will develop and deliver age-appropriate elements of these subjects in line with tenets of the Islamic faith and in the context of Islamic family values.
 Policies for these subjects will be developed in consultation with the relevant religious bodies and parents.

 Will you teach children about puberty (buloogh)?